taylorbf/DMP15/class5/README.md

 ## Class

-Classes are a way to create self-contained, independent objects.
+A class is a way to create many self-contained, independent objects which are similar.

 **You can think of a class definition as similar to a template.
 You can create any number of objects from that template.**

 If you turn your bouncing ball into a class, you can then create 100 bouncing balls with little effort.

-A class looks like this:

 **Definition**

-Create the class template.
+Creating the class template will look something like this:

 ```
 class Raindrop {